How to Do a Nail Detox for Healthier NailsJanuary 07, 2021

 STEP 1: Remove and Replenish

-STEP 2: Care for Those Cuticles
+STEP 2: Care for Cuticles

 “A lot of us tend to forget this, but moisturizing our cuticles is extremely important to our nail health,” says Tran.
-Dry off hands after your daily soak and massage Olive & June Cuticle Serum into your nails and around your cuticle area each day.
+Dry off hands after your daily soak and massage Olive & June Cuticle Serum into your nails and around your cuticle area.
 Once the oil has fully absorbed, you need to seal in the moisture.

 By morning, your nails should be dry and refreshed.
-Give them a quick wash and in place of colored polish, you’ll be using a strengthening treatment.
-Apply Essie Millionails to your nails, avoiding the cuticle area, every other day for one week.
+Give them a quick wash and in place of polish, apply a strengthening treatment like the Essie Millionails Nail Primer and Strengthener every other day for one week.

 STEP 4: Protect Your Progress

 Now that your nails are on the path to recovery, it’s important to steer clear of stripping agents.
 “Keep hands out of water as much as possible.
 When doing dishes, gardening and other similar activities, use gloves,” says Kait.
 Note: You should still practice good hand-washing hygiene!

 Once you’ve kept your nails polish-free for at least ten days, you can start applying color again.
 Just be sure to use a quality base and top coat like Essie All in One Base Top Coat and integrate the nail-care changes, like using cuticle oil and non-acetone remover, into your routine to keep your nails strong.